StephanPreibisch/FourierConvolutionCUDALib/README.md

 Dependencies
 ------------

+As the package supports a cmake based build system, having cmake (version >=2.8) installed is recommended.

 The unit tests that come with the library require boost (version 1.42 or higher) to be available to the cmake build system.
 If cmake is unable to detect them, try: